gokulasanthiya29/Terraform/README.md

--- terraform state list - shows the list of resources provisioned using Terraform -- terraform state show <resource_id> - shows detatiled information about the particular resource -- terraform output - shows the exclusively codified output block result
+-- terraform state list - shows the list of resources provisioned using Terraform -- terraform state show <resource_id> - shows detatiled information about the particular resource -- terraform output - shows the exclusively codified output block result -- terraform refresh - to view the state and id of all configured resources, which can prove out to be helpful in production environments